 Let’s focus on two challenges we all have when planning the next business review:

-- Executive availability and attention is limited.
+- Executive availability and attention are limited.
 A short and focused business review sends a clear message to your stakeholders: You are respectful of their time.

 And yes – there are new rules.
 Maybe no one wrote them yet on a piece of paper, but you will need to learn them quickly.
 Conducting a remote business review now requires certain adjustments to make it a success.
 I cannot assume that “yesterday’s” best practices will win it for me.
 It’s time to bring new ideas and take steps to implement them.